wmallah/OpticsLab/README.md

-# AdvancedLab
+# Optics Lab
-Files for advanced lab
+Files for optics lab

 # How to use :)
 First, make sure Git is installed on your computer by typing the following command into your command prompt/terminal: